02

 Book A Call

 At Confetti, brand positioning is built using two essential inputs: competitor analysis and user personas.
 Once we understand the competitive landscape and the emotional drivers of the consumer, we work closely with clients to develop two to three distinct positioning storylines.
-Each storyline is rooted in a clear white space identified in the market and evaluated based on its relevance and potential resonance with the core user persona.
+Each storyline is rooted in a clear white space identified during the competitor analysis phase and evaluated against its relevance and potential resonance with the core user persona.

-Brand positioning often fails when it is approached in isolation or oversimplified.
-Some of the most common mistakes include:
+Brand positioning fails most often when it is approached in isolation or oversimplified into a tagline exercise.
+The most common mistakes we encounter include:

 Effective brand positioning emerges at the intersection of market reality and consumer emotion.
-Ignoring either side weakens the brand’s ability to build long-term recall and trust.
+Ignoring either side weakens the brand's ability to build long-term recall and trust, regardless of how good the product is.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna